marlitas/JR_Components/CONTRIBUTING.md

 <a name="getting-started"></a>
 # Getting started :sunny:

 Currently this library is for Justice Reskill employees and students ONLY.
-In order to gain access to this repository ask your management or instructor.
+In order to gain access to this repository ask your manager or instructor.
 Pull Requests and Issues from outside persons will be closed.

 ### Contribution Process
 The contribution process may look different for everyone dependent on the complexity of the issue assigned.
-No matter what the recommended steps are:
+No matter what, the recommended steps are:

 1. **[Pick/Create issue](https://github.com/Justice-Reskill/JR-Component-Library/issues) and assign yourself**
    - If you are creating an issue, be sure to answer the following questions: